 Are You Eligible?

-You are eligible for the Commute Club if you meet all of the following criteria:
+You are eligible for commuter programs such as the Vanpool program and the Emergency Ride Home program if you meet all of the following criteria:

-- You do not drive and park near campus as part of your alternative commute, nor do you park at the VA Hospital or at off-campus Stanford parking lots and property.
+- You do not drive alone and park near campus as part of your alternative commute, nor do you park at the VA Hospital, Stanford Health Care, or at off-campus Stanford parking lots and properties.

-- You do not live in on-campus student housing or Olmsted Staff Rental Housing (including leased housing for Stanford coaches, faculty, and staff).
+- Main campus commuters: You do not live in on-campus student housing or Olmsted Staff Rental Housing (including leased housing for Stanford coaches, faculty, and staff), and are within typical commuting range.

-- You are actively employed at Stanford's main campus or Stanford Redwood City (when it opens in 2019), or you are a postdoc or registered student (students only qualify for registered quarters: minimum of 8 units for undergraduates and 6 units or TGR status for graduate students).
+- You are actively employed at Stanford's campus (main campus or Stanford Redwood City), or you are a postdoctoral scholar or registered student (students only qualify for registered quarters: minimum of 8 units for undergraduates and 6 units or TGR status for graduate students).

-- You will be physically commuting to Stanford on a weekly basis for the duration of your Commute Club membership.
+- You are physically commuting to Stanford on a weekly basis.

 - You would be required to purchase a Stanford parking permit if you were to park at your place of work or study.